 Brisbane’s Hotel Jen celebrated its first birthday recently and we were lucky enough to be invited to stay at the hotel, indulge in a cocktail mixology class, dine at the restaurant and learn all about their Sky Garden Bee Hive.
 It was a really fun weekend and we got to escape our suburban abode for a staycation in the big smoke.
 If you’re planning a trip to Brisbane and looking for a great place to stay that’s chilled out, comfortable and focuses on the simple pleasures, read my review to find out why Hotel Jen Brisbane could be the spot for you.

 If you’re a local planning a staycation, you can park on-site at Hotel Jen with parking at a discounted rate for guests.
 Just be sure to get your ticket validated by the front desk.
-If you’re visiting from elsewhere you can get to the hotel from the airport a few different ways; a taxi will cost around $50 – $60, you can catch the AirTrain to central station for $16.50 or organise a transfer with Airport Con-x-ion’s shuttle service.
+If you’re visiting from elsewhere you can get to the hotel from the airport a few different ways; a taxi will cost around $50 – $60, you can catch the AirTrain to Central Station for AUD$16.50 or organise a transfer with Airport Con-x-ion’s shuttle service.

 The first thing I noticed about the room was the size of it.
 Compared to a normal hotel room, they’re generously sized which gives you more room to spread out and get comfortable.
 The bed is a great size, really big and comfortable with three massive pillows on it that you just kind of melt into.
 There’s a television with local channels and a few cable basics like Fox etc.